 David Faraci

-Durham is a “city” that is really a small college town that happens to be super Medieval.
+Durham is a “city” that is really a small university town that happens to be super Medieval.
 There’s lots to see just walking around, and you can see pretty much all of it in an afternoon.
-Below, I’ve offered a highly opinionated list of things to consider doing while visiting, prioritizing things within easy walking distance.
+Below is a highly opinionated list of ingestion-focused locations and a few other things to consider doing while visiting, prioritizing things within easy walking distance.
+All food places are vegan-friendly, unless I note otherwise.
 The items within each category are listed roughly by how strongly I recommend them.

 Eat